sass/sass/proposal/color-4-new-spaces.md

   * Set each color to the result of [converting] the color into `rgb` space.

-  * Colors are only equal if their channel values are fuzzy-equal.
+  * Colors are only equal if their channel and alpha values are fuzzy-equal.

     > Since this definition no longer involves rounding channels, it is
     > potentially a breaking change.
 Moving forward,
     > `rgb(0 0 0.6) != rgb(0 0 1)`.

-* Otherwise, colors are only equal when they're in the same color space and their channel values are fuzzy-equal.
+* Otherwise, colors are only equal when they're in the same color space and their channel and alpha values are fuzzy-equal.

 ### Known Color Space